arangodb/kafka-connect-arangodb/docs/README.md

 The configuration property `retry.backoff.ms` (default `3000`) allows setting the time in milliseconds to wait following an error before a retry attempt is made.

-Fatal errors are not retried.
+Data errors are never retried.

 ### Dead Letter Queue